 “There’s always more work to be done.”

 This is an age-old truth that any business owner knows.
-There’s always more growth, more customers and more prestige to gain, but that takes work.
-Work that comes at a cost.
+There’s always more growth, more customers, and more prestige to gain, but that takes work.
+Work comes at a cost.

 Paying employees extra wages for working overtime may seem like a quick way to increase output.
 But as quick fixes so often do, it can actually hurt your business in the long run.

 Not only does overtime mean that employers pay more for less work, but it also contributes to an unhealthy workplace culture that leads to increased stress, sick days, and higher turnover rates.